 The new Diablo 4 class is the Spiritborn, which brings monk-style gameplay to D4

-The newest class coming to the Diablo franchise is the Spiritborn, joining the lineup when Diablo 4’s Vessel of Hatred expansion launches in October 2024.
+The newest class coming to the Diablo franchise is the Spiritborn, joining the lineup with the Diablo 4’s Vessel of Hatred expansion.
 Previously we only knew that the expansion’s class would be brand new to the franchise, and datamining way back in October hinted at ways the class might be connected to the jungles of Nahantu, the new zone in Vessel of Hatred.
-But now we’ve had a good look at Spiritborn abilities and gameplay, so we can really start to talk about how this new class will play.
+But now we’ve had a good look at Spiritborn abilities and gameplay, and even had a chance to check out the Spiritborn ourselves pre launch.

 There are four Spirit Guardians: Jaguar, Gorilla, Eagle, and Centipede, each embodying a different style of combat.
 The Jaguar is a more-or-less straightforward damage-dealer, focused on fast attacks and fire damage.
 The Gorilla is your tank option, bolstering your defenses and controlling your enemies.
 Eagle focuses on hard-hitting precision strikes, dealing lightning damage.
 The less-than-appealing-sounding centipede is perhaps my favorite of the lot, focused on poison damage over time and crowd control, to keep your foes stuck in your attack range (and/or poison clouds).
 I suppose I like this because it reminds me of the Javalin Amazon; it was always fun to spread clouds of poison and just wait for your enemies to walk into them and die.